anoma/nspec/docs/arch/node/engines/naming_messages.juvix.md

 };
 ```

-A `RequestSubmitNameEvidence` instructs the Naming Engine to store a new piece of IdentityNameEvidence.
+A `RequestSubmitNameEvidence` instructs the Naming Engine to store a new piece
+of IdentityNameEvidence.

 ???+ quote "Arguments"

     `evidence`:
     : The evidence supporting the association between an IdentityName and an ExternalIdentity.

+---

-### `MsgNamingSubmitNameEvidenceResponse ResponseSubmitNameEvidence`
+### `ResponseSubmitNameEvidence`

 ```juvix
 type ResponseSubmitNameEvidence := mkResponseSubmitNameEvidence {